tidev/alloy/README.md

 - classes can be separated by multiple spaces
 - classes will be merged in order
 - the order of precedence is: Object Type, Classes, ID
+- You can put globals is a file called app.tss

 Titanium Namespacing
 --------------------